Proto-Siouan language: Tone and prosody

-Accent was typically placed on the second syllable of a Proto-Siouan word.
+Stress was typically placed on the second syllable of a Proto-Siouan word.
 The stressed vowel was typically long, though this is not universal.
-The language's syllable structure was probably CCV, though these syllable-initial clusters are typically bimorphemic and roots routinely comprise CV structures.
-In Mandan and Lakota, for example, the Proto-Siouan prefixes *wa-, marking inanimate absolutives and indefinite third-person objects, and *wi-, marking animals, are often collapsed into a single-phoneme prefix independently in both languages, leading to a CCV syllable cluster with its stem.
-Examples include Proto-Siouan *wišį́:ka ('flying squirrel') becoming Lakota pšįčá and Proto-Siouan *warį́ ('water') becoming Mandan wrį́ʔ.
-(Note: The Mandan word for 'water' is miní (/mhq/).
-The form given by (Rankin 1996) shows its underlying representation.
-For further discussion of Mandan phonological processes, see (Kasak 2024).)
+The language's maximal syllable structure was probably CCV, though syllable-initial clusters are typically bimorphemic and roots routinely consist of a single CV structure.
+Examples of single-morpheme CCV roots include kšą, meaning 'bend'; its descendants include Dakota kšą́ ('crooked'), Biloxi ktcaⁿ ('next to, next one'), and Osage 𐓬𐓘𐓯𐓪́͘ ('crooked, river bend').
+Onset clusters in descendant Siouan languages often derive from later sound changes.
+In Mandan and Lakota, for example, the Proto-Siouan prefixes *wa-, marking inanimate absolutives and indefinite third-person objects, and *wi-, marking animals, often collapsed into a single-phoneme prefix independently in both languages, leading to a CCV syllable cluster with its stem.
+Examples include Proto-Siouan *wišį́:ka ('flying squirrel') becoming Lakota pšįčá.
 Other CCV roots are often the result of phonesthemic forms, a kind of sound symbolism used for groups of sounds or sound-producing motions.
-Earlier research suggested that Proto-Siouan had syllable-final glottal stops, but the evidence for these codas actually suggest they are actually the result of excrescence between vowels rather than preserved liaison.
-Some reconstructed CVC clusters have been identified, but they are incredibly rare and almost exclusively the result of apocopic root extensions, though several are semantically obscure.
+Some reconstructed CVC syllables have been identified, but they are incredibly rare and several are semantically obscure.
+Examples include -puS- ('vermin insect'), where the capital S is a sound symbolic fricative gradation; examples of descendants include Osage 𐓻𐓘́𐓬𐓶𐓯𐓤𐓘 ('ant'), Hidatsa waapúkša ('insect, snake') and Crow baapúxta ('insect').

 Proto-Siouan had at least two contrastive tones: high, which is marked with an acute accent (◌́) on the vowel, and non-high, which is unmarked.
 It is possible that the language also had a falling tone, marked with a circumflex (◌̂).
-Although the existence of a falling tone is common areally and typologically, Proto-Siouan is not typically reconstructed as having a falling tone.
-It is possible that the falling tone existed at an earlier point, perhaps in pre-Proto-Siouan, and the tone's interation with plain stops resulted in the glottalized stop series.
-If the accented vowel had a falling tone, it usually lost this tone and became glottalized.
+Although the existence of a falling tone is common both areally and typologically, Proto-Siouan is not typically reconstructed as having a falling tone.
+It is possible that the falling tone existed at an earlier point, perhaps in pre-Proto-Siouan, and the tone's interaction with plain stops resulted in the glottalized stop series.
+In several daughter languages, if the stressed syllable had a falling tone, it lost this tone and became glottalized.
 Examples of this process include the reconstructed form *kû, meaning 'give'.
 In Proto-Siouan, this falling tone shifted to *kuʔ in Proto–Missouri Valley Siouan and Proto-Mandan, exhibiting a non-high tone with an excrescent word-final glottal stop.
-In modern Crow, the glottal stop was vocalized leading to kúu, reflecting a long vowel with a high tone; modern Mandan and Hidatsa maintained the syllable-final stop.
-In the Mississippi Valley Siouan languages – including Chiwere–Winnebago, the Dhegihan languages, and the Dakota languages – these excrescent glottal stops metathesized with the vowel continued as a class of glottalized stops, while in Ohio Valley Siouan the stop appears to have metathesized to the onset, leading to unique outcomes in the daughter languages there including an initial prothetic vowel, as in Ofo, or prenasalized consonants in onset, as in Tutelo.
+In modern Crow, the glottal stop was vocalized, leading to kúu with both a long vowel and high tone; modern Mandan and Hidatsa maintained the syllable-final stop.
+These processes may be represented thus: